Pseudodifferential operators and the Connes-Kasparov isomorphism: Tempiric Representations and Vogan's Theorem

 for real reductive groups with real rank one.
 We should emphasize that we have obtained this from the Fourier isomorphism for the $C^*$-category $\PSDO_{G,K}$ in Theorem~\ref{thm-fourier-isomorphism-in-real-rank-one}, rather than from the Connes-Kasparov isomorphism that we considered earlier the paper.
-But by combining \eqref{eq-k-theory-and-tempirics} with the Connes-Kasparov isomorphism we obtain a third isomorphism that expressible in simple, representation-theoretic terms.
+But by combining \eqref{eq-k-theory-and-tempirics} with the Connes-Kasparov isomorphism we obtain a third isomorphism that is expressible in simple, representation-theoretic terms (we are using the standard identification of $K_0(\Rep^*_K) $ with $R(K)$):

 \begin{lemma} Let $G$ be a real reductive group of real rank one.
 The composite isomorphism

 maps the $K$-theory class of an irreducible unitary representation $\tau\in \widehat K$ to the element